-try me and know my faults.
+However, we are to say search me o God and know my heart, try me and know my faults.
 And see if there be any wicked way in me and lead me in the way of everlasting.
-Should we believe a lie?
+Should we believe a lif?
 There were men, because they loved not the truth, that took pleasure in unrighteousness.
-The really sincere inquirer after the gospel is directed to be willing to do the will of God as far as he knows it and that will every one who has the bible in his hands follow it and he will never be bewildered.
-If we must do this to be saved, we must act up to the life we have already.
-We must in our practice, follow the commands of God im relation to him other than ourselves as we earch the scriptures.
-Then we dannot be far from the kingdom of heaven.

-yet all of us shall be saved alike?
+The really sincere inquirer after the gospel is directed to be willing to do the will of Sword there must be a mullimore to term stend throws God as far as he knows it and that will every one who has the to she will of the shall lend of the untraction Bible in his hands follow it and he will never be bewildered. .
+Hanva la state I renterw to bed to ed th If we must do this to be saved, we must act up to the life we have already.
+We must in our practice, follow the commands of God in relation to him other than ourselves as we earch the too been atend at assertedue there it be out as rent o dose more scriptures.
+Then we cannot be far from the kingdom of heaven. - CHARLET TO THE BLAN OF yet all of us shall be saved alike?
 That good works will save us?
 With any kind of faith or with no faith at all?
 He that believeth not, says the son of God, shall be damned.